threefoldfoundation/tfchain-templates/templates/explorer/README.md

 - `walletSeed`: wallet's primary seed, should be set at start
 - `walletPassphrase`: wallet passphrase, if omitted, one will be generated
 - `walletAddr`: address of the wallet
+- `ethbootnodes`: Custom ethereum bootnodes to connect to at startup

 ## Actions